Alinnimp/biblioteca-markdown/readme.md

-# Extrair links de arquivo markdown (Node.js) v 1.0.0
+# Extracting links from markdown file (Node.js) v 1.0.0

-Essa versão retorna um array com uma url e texto.
+This version returns an array with a url and text.

-## Métodos utilizados
+## Methods used

 #### getLinksFromMd(textMark);

-Exemplo:
+Example:

     $node
     > let ConvertLinks = require("biblioteca_markdown") ConvertLinks.getLinksFromMd ("Oi você procura o site [google] (www.google.com)?"); //

 ## Version 1.0.0

-- Funcionalidades: extrair links e texto do markdown
+- Features: extract links and markdown text.

-- Retorna um array com uma url e texto
+- Returns an array with a url and text.

-## Instalação
+## Installation

-- Você deve ter o node + npm instalados
+- You should have node + npm installed

-- Para ver o guia de instalação, visite o [site oficial](https://www.npmjs.com/get-npm)
+- To view the installation guide, visit the [official website](https://www.npmjs.com/get-npm)

-- Continue a instalação com:
+- Continue the installation with:

       $npm install markdown-amp

-## Roadmap do projeto
+## Roadmap from the project

-#### Versão 1.0.0 (released)
+#### Version 1.0.0 (released)

-- Funcionalidades: extrair links e texto do markdown
+- Features: extract links and markdown text.

-- Retorna um array com uma url e texto
+- Returns an array with a url and text.